 When you are vacationing, your body is working hard to accommodate the new environment and new activities.
 This can lead to fatigue and a lack of sleep, which can leave you and your entire family feeling drained both physically and emotionally.

-But with staycation, you don’t have to sleep in a hotel (though it can also be an option).
-And this is such a good advantage especially if you and your family are the type who can’t get a good sleep when sleeping in a new place for the first time.
+But with a staycation, you don’t have to sleep in a hotel (though it can also be an option).
+And this is such a good advantage especially if you and your family are the types who can’t get good sleep when sleeping in a new place for the first time.

 This is how my family feels no matter how cozy and comfortable our accommodation is, we always have difficulty sleeping on the first night.

 5. Environment Friendly

 When your family is on staycation, you’re not only saving money on your accommodation and meals, but you’re also reducing your environmental impact.

 Instead of traveling to a new destination and then spending time packing and unpacking your belongings, all of which require energy and resources, staying in one place can help reduce your carbon footprint.